 Our panel discussion will include experts in the ecology of the deep sea and in the plans for deep seabed mining, who will provide insights into vital questions related to exploration and exploitation of the deep sea.

 Webinar Q&A Report:

-On September 12-17, 2021, the Deep-Sea Biology Society will put on its 16th Deep Sea Biology Symposium in Brest, France.
-The Special Session “Spatial Planning in the deep: lesson learned and new opportunities” aims to build bridges between deep sea scientist, environmental managers, policy makers, industries and governance.
+On September 12-17, 2021, the Deep-Sea Biology Society put on its 16th Deep Sea Biology Symposium in Brest, France.
+The Special Session “Spatial Planning in the deep: lesson learned and new opportunities” aimed to build bridges between deep sea scientist, environmental managers, policy makers, industries and governance.